 As a lecturer in English, I am often asked by my students whether it is better to read fiction books rather than non-fiction ones.
 At first, I am especially thrilled that my students are interested to read, but I also find the question to be intriguing, if not baffling: What is behind the idea that reading non-fiction is better than reading fiction?
 And is this necessarily true?
 Fiction may merely be enjoyable, whereas non-fiction can be intellectually stimulating.
 But is being engrossed with a good book actually be better and more important for us to pursue, rather than choosing to read a non-fiction book over a literary fiction?

 Well, I’ve found out that reading fiction can also bring a host of advantages to readers.
 Several studies reveal that reading fiction improves empathy and thus makes one more likely to suspend judgement of different values and participate in compassionate behaviour.
 Isn’t that those fairy tales that were read to us when we were young helped us with our concept of what is right and what is wrong?

-Through reading fiction, our imagination blossoms.
+Through reading fiction, our imagination and creativity can blossom.
 Literary fiction is an incredible example of art because it allows remarkable room for our own interpretation.
 Simply put: You’re given a direction, but you create the path.
 With expanded creativity, you discover new ideas that can take any idea to the next level.

 More than just arousing our imaginations, it is also by reading fictions such as Jane Austen’s novels that I have found myself, and in the process realised my true emotions when reading, as well as my wants and needs.
 When we read, the fetters of social pressure are released, and we find ourselves looking at life in the perspective we’ve always believed to be true but hid from ourselves and others.
 This helps us discern our most important priorities including goals for personal improvement.